Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 > Main goal of this thesis is to implement face detection algorithms,
 > both with the face recognition.
 This could provide us with useful
 > tools to analyze and examine, for example video footages that are
 > collected every day on thousands of city cameras around the globe.
-We
-> can use that existing architecture, not only to look for people that
+> That existing architecture can be used, not only to look for people
-> have already broke the law, but also to prevent crime.
-Simple camera
+> that have already broke the law, but also to prevent crime.
+Simple
-> system doesn't provide us with the possibility of detecting the face.
+> camera system doesn't provide us with the possibility of detecting the
-> We would need to do that manually which is a complicated and tedious
+> face.
+It would be needed to do that manually which is a complicated
-> work, that not every person is able to do.
-The main focus is to
+> and tedious work, that not every person is able to do.
+The main focus
-> accomplish filtering dangerous, or at least for some reason crucial
+> is to accomplish filtering dangerous, or at least for some reason
-> for safety people, implementing algorithms that detect and recognize
+> crucial for safety people, implementing algorithms that detect and
-> their faces.
+> recognize their faces.

 Scope of work
 -------------